Supporting Organizations Committed to Reparations

 Harm: Environmental harms, land theft, destruction of historical sites, economic and vocational disparities, education, health

 Reparation: Africatown C.H.E.S.S. exists to ensure that the Africatown community, in Mobile, Alabama is Clean, Healthy, Educated, Safe, & Sustainable.
 Our aim is to re-establish the unity in a neighborhood that once thrived as the example of the most loving and family-oriented atmosphere in the Deep South.
 Through projects geared towards beautifying our streets and homes, producing quality products and living standards, preserving the first public school for African-Americans in the state of Alabama, creating a community of watchmen, and retaining the culture and heritage of a nearly forgotten people – Africatown~C.H.E.S.S. will be the leading example of difference-makers in the historic Africatown area.
 AARN’s role: Using archival and genealogical research we are identifying and tracing the descendants of the enslaved peoples that arrived at Africatown in 1860 and are buried in the historic Plateau Cemetery.
-Alongside C.H.E.S.S. members, we are working to create a historic walking tour for the Africatown community.
+Alongside C.H.E.S.S. members, and the International Center of Transitional Justice, we are working to create a historic walking tour for the Africatown community.
+The inaugural lantern walk will take place in June in time for the 2022 High School graduation ceremonies!

 History: Brown Grove Community is a predominately Black community that was settled by freed slaves.